 • Members are requested to advise members of the Moorage Committee or the Fleet Captain if they are leaving their slip vacant for a weekend or period of time to accommodate Visitors’ Moorage.

 • Boats visiting the marina must carry liability insurance of at least one million dollars.

 To tie your boat you first need the right weight of line for your boat.
 Get into the habit of tying your boat as if a storm was on the way.
-Several boats cam loose in a storm recently and could have been badly damage if staff and volunteers had not been there to step in.
+Several boats came loose in a storm recently and could have been badly damaged if staff and volunteers had not been there to step in.
 Here is how to tie your boat:

 VYC Mooring Buoys: